Today, we’re going to explore one of those factors that can actually matter MORE than how much experience you have.

 Curious people say, “Hey, I keep hearing about a personal network.
 Is it possible I actually have one but I don’t know it?
 How would somebody like me connect with VIPs?
 Is it even possible?
 Ok, let me read on.”

 Top performers know that if they lost their job on Friday, they could make a few phone calls and send a few emails — usually, fewer than 10 — and have a job offer by Monday.
+That’s the power of networking.
 Compare this to the horror stories you see written up in newspapers about people unemployed for months or YEARS.

 Top performers can have another job in days (not a typo).
 In fact, using their networks, top performers actually hear about unadvertised jobs that ordinary people do not.